nci-hcmi-catalog/portal/README.md

 This will create Docker containers for each service and initialize the HCMI web catalog.

-Both OpenSearch and MongoDb are started and initilization scrpts are run.
+Both OpenSearch and MongoDb are started and initilization scripts are run.

 The UI application can be accessed in the browser at http://localhost:3000, CMS at http://localhost:8080, and API at http://localhost:5050.